proger/boiler/README.md

 # boiler

+Boiler is a content-based recommender for coubs based on input audio clips.
+It consists of a VQ-VAE2 encoder that projects short audio clips and Annoy index that performs nearest-neighbor lookups.

 ## ~~Craving~~Crawling for Coubs

 I used a slightly patched version of https://github.com/flute/coub-crawler to download almost 24 hours of coubs in one run.